SkylineCommunications/dataminer-docs/dataminer-overview/Compliance_statements/Overview_Compliance_Statements_RvsG_andO.md

 Harness the ability to change for your competitive advantage.

-Trying to predict every eventuality, every  change in the market, every possible change in technology is a waste of time and money.
+Trying to predict every eventuality, every change in the market, or every possible change in technology is a waste of time and money.

 Moreover, each individual business or operation has its own specific individual needs, which are affected by many things, such as: